Published in Criminal Law on October 25, 2019.

 It should be made clear that the new guidance from the Marion County Prosecutor’s office applies to marijuana possession under one ounce.
 Further, Marion County is the only county in Indiana that has adopted this policy.

 Other marijuana violations will still be prosecuted.
-As an example, the new policy does not apply to public consumption of marijuana.
+As an example, the new policy does not apply to the public consumption of marijuana.
 Additionally, other offenses, including driving while under the influence of marijuana and trafficking of marijuana, will still be prosecuted.

 Also, it’s important to note that while the Marion County Prosecutor’s Office intends to not prosecute marijuana possession under an ounce, possession of marijuana, in any amount, is STILL against the law in all Indiana counties, including Marion County.
 Police officers still have the discretion to arrest people for having less than an ounce.